Black Forest

 Exploring the Center of the Black Forest

-The main attraction of this circuit is the fairy tale town of Gengenbach and the amazing Open Air Museum of the Black Florest, with its astonishing wood farm houses.
-Besides, depending on your interests, we can also see the largest cucco clock in the workd or drive through the vineyards.
+This circuit combines the fairy tale town of Gengenbach with the amazing Open Air Museum of the Black Forest, with its astonishing wood farm houses.

 All my tours are personalized to better meet your wishes.